PiotrekGa/PiotrekGa.github.io/_posts/2020-06-06-Mixture-Transition-Distribution.md

 ```

 The AIC shows we should choose `order=3`, but the BIC says `order=2`.
 As Segal's law states: "A man with a watch
 knows what time it is.
-A man with two watches is never sure.", so choose your criterion prior to checking it's value :)
+A man with two watches is never sure.", so choose your criterion prior to checking its value :)

-We can compare it with performance of Markov Chains:
+We can compare it with the performance of Markov Chains:

 ```
 order = 2